Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 • Passive regeneration means he heals for free during laning

-• Ultimate punishes fed enemies regardless of how much armour or magic resist they’ve built
+• Ultimate punishes fed enemies regardless of their armour or magic resist

 Core build: Trinity Force → Sterak’s Gage → Dead Man’s Plate → Force of Nature